HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1150371/sp3/README.md

 # 4. Design

 ## 4.1.
 Tests
+Due to lack of time i was unable to complete the necessary tests.
+There is only one class that requires testing, the SearchAndReplaceController class.

+	Example test:
+	Workbook wb = new Workbook(contents);
+	SearchAndReplaceController ctrl = new SearchAndReplaceController();
+	ctrl.searchAndReplace("2","4",wb.toDTO());
+	assertEquals(wb.getContents(),expContents);

 ## 4.2.
 Requirements Realization
 In the diagram below you can see how the classes interect and the sucessefull workflow of the use case.